mredrejo/cassette_harvester/README.md

 conda activate integron_finder2 #we advise the use a dedicated environment for IF2 integron_finder --local-max --func-annot --circ --cpu 12 -v --pdf  --evalue-attc 4 --calin-threshold 1  --outdir integron_finder_results/ fasta/strain.fna
 ```
+> [!NOTE]
-Note that the Evalue for AttC detection is quite permissive to maximize sensitivity but it may need to be adjusted.
+> The E-value for AttC detection is quite permissive to maximize sensitivity but it may be adjusted.
+Alternatively, you can also add a manual integron annotation file in a MS Excel file.

 #### **STEP 3: Merge annotations.**